EnhancedNetwork/TOHE-Docs/Resources.md

 ---

 # Helpful Resources

 Here are some Resources that may help you understand some things relating to the mod.
-Such as Hot-Keys, Commands, Template/Preset Help, and other Useful Resources.
+Such as Hot-Keys, Commands, Template/Preset Help, and other Useful Guides/Information.

+Other general help related pages can be found at [FAQ](/FAQ.html) (For common questions) as well as [Install](/Install.html) (For installation issues/questions).

 <font size=3em>
 <details>
 <summary><b><font color=gray>Hot-Keys</font></b></summary>
-Below is a list of Hot-Keys that you can use to make your experience better while playing TOHE.
+Below is a list of Hot-Keys that you can use to make your experience better while playing Town of Host: Enhanced.
 You can use these Hot-Keys to perform certain actions.<br>
 <details>
 <summary><b><font color=red>Everyone</font></b></summary>
 <details>